Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Results and discussion

-\begin{itemize} \item \acp{YSO} and \acp{LM-STAR}: both classes exhibit X-ray emission influenced by magnetic activity, but the underlying mechanisms differ.
-In \acp{YSO}, X-ray emission arises from a combination of processes: particles accelerated by strong rotation-powered magnetic fields, heating of the corona, heating of the disk due to accretion, and shocks in outflows and jets.
-In contrast, \acp{LM-STAR} (typically older, main-sequence stars) exhibit X-ray emission primarily due to coronal heating, also linked to magnetic activity from rotation, but are not determined by accretion or jets.
-These physical differences lead to observable differences in the spectra.
-However, the network struggles to distinguish them, which suggests that the transformer encodes spectral properties like hardness ratio or variability more effectively than it encodes class-specific features, especially when different classes share broad emission components driven by magnetic processes. \item \acp{HMXB} and \acp{HM-STAR}: an \ac{HM-STAR} is the massive stellar companion in an \ac{HMXB} system \citep{tan_high-mass_2021, ge_adiabatic_2024}.
-In \acp{HMXB}, the dominant source of X-ray emission is accretion, with concurrent contributions from wind interactions and magnetic activity.
+\item \acp{YSO} and \acp{HM-STAR}: The spectra of the two classes also have $m < 1$ for 100\% of the energy bins.
+Massive \acp{YSO} drive powerful stellar winds whose X-ray signatures overlap with those of \acp{HM-STAR}, which also produce hard emission from stellar-wind shocks and magnetic activity, making the two classes spectrally similar at the coarse energy resolution considered here. \item \acp{HMXB} and \acp{HM-STAR}: an \ac{HM-STAR} is the massive stellar companion in an \ac{HMXB} system \citep{tan_high-mass_2021, ge_adiabatic_2024}.
+In \acp{HMXB}, the X-ray emission is due to accretion, including wind interactions and magnetic activity.
 In isolated \acp{HM-STAR}, X-rays are generated mainly by stellar winds and magnetic processes.
-Since the autoencoder latent variables are correlated with physical variables rather than directly with classes (cf Section \ref{sec:regression}), the clustering algorithm is not able to fully separate the spectra associated with different classes. \item \acp{AGN} and \acp{CV}: approximately 14\% of \acp{AGN} are classified as \acp{CV}, and about 16\% of \acp{CV} are classified as \acp{AGN}, suggesting spectral similarities notwithstanding the different physical nature of the two classes.
-In both cases, accretion is the primary mechanism of X-ray emission, producing both thermal radiation from hot disks and coronae and non-thermal emission from accelerated particles. \end{itemize}
+Since the autoencoder latent variables are correlated with physical variables rather than directly with classes (cf Section \ref{sec:regression}), the clustering algorithm is not able to fully separate the spectra associated with different classes.
+Moreover, the two classes have $m < 1$ for 84\% of the energy bins in predicted data and for 90\% of the energy bins in \ac{GT} data.
+The only significant difference between spectra is observed for $E \approx 4$\,keV. \item \acp{AGN} and \acp{CV}: approximately 14\% of \acp{AGN} are classified as \acp{CV}, and about 16\% of \acp{CV} are classified as \acp{AGN}, suggesting spectral similarities notwithstanding the different physical nature of the two classes.
+In both cases, accretion is the primary mechanism of X-ray emission, producing both thermal radiation from hot disks and coronae and non-thermal emission from accelerated particles.
+The spectra of the two classes also have $m < 1$ for 100\% of the energy bins. \item \acp{LM-STAR} and \acp{CV}: approximately 15\% of \acp{LM-STAR} are mispredicted as \acp{CV}.
+This is physically motivated by the fact that the X-ray emission in CVs and low-mass stars is a thermal plasma, with similar temperatures, though the nature of the systems is fundamentally different.
+In CV's the thermal plasma comes from the accretion flow between the companion star and the white dwarf, whereas in low-mass stars thermal emission comes from the corona.
+The spectra of the two classes also have $m < 1$ for 100\% of the points in the predictions and 98\% in the \ac{GT}, which implies that X-ray spectral signatures are insufficient to discern between the two. \item \acp{HM-STAR} and \acp{LMXB}: both are characterized by relatively hard spectra compared to other classes (e.g., \acp{LM-STAR}).
+Moreover, the spectra of the two classes also have $m < 1$ for 100\% of the energy bins. \item \acp{YSO} and \acp{LMXB}: approximately 20\% of \acp{YSO} are mispredicted as \acp{LMXB}.
+Both classes can produce hard X-ray emission, resulting in overlapping spectral shapes.
+The two classes have $m < 1$ for 100\% of the energy bins, indicating similar spectra